-ii) By adding the scores of the three members of the team together unless there is a fourth member of the team (who must always be a junior) in which case it will be the three best scoring members.

-In the case of a national team tie, the team with the lower sum of place numbers, given in order from the top, wins.
-If still equal, the best individual placing decides.

-For F2C, in either method of national team classification, a "member" is a two-competitor team.

-- b) For World and Continental Championships gold, silver and bronze team medals, produced by the FAI to a smaller size than the standard FAI medals, will be awarded to the first, second and third place team members and team managers, except for Space Modelling where only one medal shall be awarded per team per class per age division.
-The cost is to be borne by the organising NAC. - c) When teams consist of four competitors or, in the case of F2C, four pairs of competitors (see C.5.3) then all the team members in first, second and third place will be awarded medals and shall be entitled to be on the podium. - d) In each class a diploma will be awarded by the FAI to each team member including the team manager of the teams in first, second and third places. - e) If there is a Challenge Trophy then this shall be awarded to the NAC of the winning team for custody until the following championship.
+- ii) By adding the scores of the three members of the team together unless there is a fourth member of the team (who must always be a junior) in which case it will be the three best scoring members. - In the case of a national team tie, the team with the lower sum of place numbers, given in order from the top, wins.
+If still equal, the best individual placing decides. - For F2C, in either method of national team classification, a "member" is a two-competitor team. - b) For World and Continental Championships gold, silver and bronze team medals, produced by the FAI to a smaller size than the standard FAI medals, will be awarded to the first, second and third place team members and team managers, except for Space Modelling where only one medal shall be awarded per team per class per age division.
+The cost is to be borne by the organising NAC. - c) When teams consist of four competitors or, in the case of F2C, four pairs of competitors (see C.5.3) then all the team members in first, second and third place will be awarded medals and shall be entitled to be on the podium. - d) In each class a diploma will be awarded by the FAI to each team member including the team manager of the teams in first, second and third places, and for F2D to all of the mechanics registered to the teams in first, second and third places. - e) If there is a Challenge Trophy then this shall be awarded to the NAC of the winning team for custody until the following championship.